iamsaeed/thea-ide/DEPLOYMENT.md

-# My Theia App - Docker Deployment Guide
+# CodeEditor - Docker Deployment Guide

-This guide explains how to deploy your Theia application using Docker on any server or droplet.
+This guide explains how to deploy your CodeEditor application using Docker on any server or droplet.

 ## Prerequisites